Which States Have Magazine Capacity Limitations?

 - Consider the Columbine High School shooters.
 This mass killing took place during the 1994 federal ban and they went into that school without a single “high capacity magazine.”
 They just took turns reloading the large number of “low capacity magazines” they had on hand.

 Another argument that on the surface, may to some make sense.
-When I'm out in the woods shooting at deer to feed my family I don't need a 30-something round magazine right?
+When I'm out in the woods shooting at deer to feed my family, I don't need a 30-something round magazine, right?
 Here are the holes in this common argument:

 - Criminals don't always act alone.
 It is often necessary to have enough ammunition to hold off multiple assailants.
 Check out this video footage from a home invasion in May 2015 (footage).
 How many rounds would you need for that?
-How about the 2015 San Bernadino shootings.
+How about the 2015 San Bernardino shootings?
 Multiple assailants with multiple firearms.
 How about the Trolley Square SLC shooter in 2007?
 One officer with his one gun wasn't enough to stop the carnage.

 Why We Shouldn't Support This Legislation

-As mentioned above, as lawful gun owners we cannot support any legislation that would cripple our own ability to defend ourselves and our families and it is clear that reducing the number of rounds we can carry would limit our ability to do so.
+As mentioned above, as lawful gun owners, we cannot support any legislation that would cripple our own ability to defend ourselves and our families, and it is clear that reducing the number of rounds we can carry would limit our ability to do so.

 Research by John Lott found no impact of these bans on violent crime rates

 The study by Christopher S. Koper, Daniel J. Woods, and Jeffrey A. Roth of the Jerry Lee Center of Criminology, University of Pennsylvania found no statistically significant evidence that either the assault weapons ban or the ban on magazines holding more than 10 rounds had reduced gun murders.
 However, they concluded that it was “premature to make definitive assessments of the ban's impact on gun crime,” and argue that if the ban had been in effect for more than nine years, benefits might have begun to appear.